Jazz at Lincoln Center Orchestra: History

 Under the leadership of Marsalis, the band performs at its home in Lincoln Center, tours throughout the U.S. and abroad, visits schools, appears on television, and performs with symphony orchestras.
-The band backed Wynton Marsalis on his album Blood on the Fields, which won the Pulitzer Prize.
+The band backed Wynton Marsalis on his album Blood on the Fields, which won the Pulitzer Prize for Music.
+The band was also nominated in 2020 for the Grammy Award for Best Latin Jazz Album with Una Noche con Rubén Blades.

-Beginning in 1999, the Essentially Ellington competition has been hosted by the orchestra, recording the event's repertoire each year: Duke Ellington, Benny Carter, Count Basie, Dizzy Gillespie, and Mary Lou Williams compositions.
+Beginning in 1995, the Essentially Ellington competition has been hosted by the orchestra, recording the event's repertoire each year: Duke Ellington, Benny Carter, Count Basie, Dizzy Gillespie, and Mary Lou Williams compositions.
 Members also frequent as clinicians and host Q&A sessions during the festival, which concludes with a performance by the band.

 Since 2015, the orchestra's albums have been issued on its own label, Blue Engine Records.